Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 It is very difficult to win a Breathalyzer refusal case.
 The burden of proof is very low for the state.
 All they must prove is 1. probably cause for the arrest, 2. reasonable suspicion that you were intoxicated while operating an automobile within the jurisdiction of Rhode Island, 3. that your rights were read to you, and 4. you did actually refuse the Breathalyzer.
 Because the case is held completely separate from any DUI charge, you can still be convicted for Breathalyzer refusal even if you did not drink one drop.

-Should you go through the Breathalyzer refusal process, you will lose your license at the arraignment hearing.
+Should you go through the Breathalyzer refusal process, you will lose your license at the arraignment hearing, before any hearing on the merits of your case.
+The administrative suspension is immediate.
 In most cases, you will need a very experienced lawyer to get it back before the end of the case.

 If you lose the Breathalyzer case, penalties are relatively severe.
 A first offense requires at least six months loss of license.
-You can lose your license for up to one year, and you may be responsible for fines, community service and driver retraining classes as well.
+You can lose your license for up to one year.
+You are also responsible for fines that run $200 to $500, plus a mandatory $500 highway safety assessment that pushes the total to between $700 and $1,000.
+Add 10 to 60 hours of community service and completion of a mandatory DUI course or alcohol treatment program.
 Your car insurance costs will also go up.
 The one advantage of taking a Breathalyzer refusal for a first offense is that you avoid a criminal conviction.

 In order to decide whether to refuse a Breathalyzer test or take a DUI charge, you should weigh the disadvantage of losing a license versus having a criminal conviction on your record.
 It is also recommended never to take a Breathalyzer if there is an injury in a car accident - the penalties for this kind of a conviction are usually much higher than a normal DUI case.